The word niche is so hot right now when it comes to blogging.

-For Failure Mountain, I try to keep the topics to “Things that might help 1st-time digital business owners who want to quit their jobs”.
-This post is only the 5th post I’ve published, and I already have 90+ post ideas on my Trello board that I want to write.
+For ShaunPoore.com, I try to keep the topics to “Things that might help 1st-time digital business owners who want to quit their jobs”.
+I honestly can’t write my ideas at anywhere close to the rate at which they pop into my head.

 Will I get bored if I Choose a Niche?